arsh1991/Fat-Cat/Wiki/Dipro's-Log.md

 ### Oct-4  2017
 Basic Game installaion and development environment setup.
 Meeting on Uml Design and mockups.
 Ideas on using other javascript frameworks like React.js/Vuew js in the project.

+### Oct-6 2017
+Run MelonJs Library - Rendred images and created MVP with the customized Mario Game.